Tyson to offer vaccination event at Noel plant

 Tyson Foods said vaccination events are scheduled this week at a number of its plants around the country, including the poultry processing plant in Noel.

-It also expanded its COVID-19 vaccination program to all employees in the state of Arkansas; the company said 20% of its U.S. workforce is based in Arkansas.
+It also expanded its COVID-19 vaccination program to all employees in Arkansas; the company said 20% of its U.S. workforce is based that state.
 More than 1,200 employees were vaccinated last week at Tyson sites in Fayetteville and Springdale, Arkansas.

 Tom Brower, senior vice president of health and safety for Tyson Foods, said in a statement: “We’re focused on educating and encouraging our team members to be vaccinated and will continue to leverage both onsite events and our relationships with local health departments to make the vaccine easily accessible.”